kevicency/ReactJSDay-Verona-Slides/script.md

 a few years ago.
 But there are no sad JS developers here today, right?

-So what killed the globals in JS?
+So what killed the global state in JS?

 Well, the modules did!
 With npm and webpack doing the heavy lifting.

 So why don't we just apply the concept of JS modules to CSS.
-So we start by installing our css module, f.e. bootstrap, and import the stylesheet that comes with it.
+So we start by installing our css module, f.e. bootstrap, and import the stylesheet that comes with it as module.

 The difference here is that by importing a stylesheet as a module we get a local reference to it.
 And let's say that all the class names